 During your solo expedition, it is likely that you will want to move around a bit.
-Private transportation can get pricey if you are the only one paying for it, but fortunately there are some very reasonable and easy transportation options available.
+Private transportation can get pricey if you are the only one paying for it, but fortunately there are some reasonable and easy transportation options available here.
 Nature Air and Sansa are Costa Rican airline companies that fly small planes to dozens of small airports around the country.
-This is probably one of the easiest ways to jump from place to place without wasting a lot of time and money.
-There are also shuttle companies like Grayline and Interbus that offer transportation all over the country.
+This is probably one of the easiest ways to jump from place to place without wasting time and money.
+There are also shuttle companies, such as Grayline and Interbus that offer transportation all over the country.

-Traveling alone doesn’t necessarily mean that you have to do everything alone.
+Traveling solo in Costa Rica doesn’t necessarily mean you have to do everything alone.
 There are plenty of activities where you can meet and share your experiences with others.
-If you want to take a tour, just let the tour operator know that you are traveling solo and ask if there are any groups that you join; which is often the case.
+If you want to take a tour, just let the tour operator know that you are traveling solo and ask if there are any groups to join.
 Take a surfing lesson, go on a sunset sailing excursion, sign-up for a yoga class, or join a guided nature tour.
-The beauty of traveling alone is that you get to do whatever you want to do and not have to worry about anyone else.
+The beauty of traveling alone is that you get to do whatever you want and not worry about anyone else.

-There are many different types of retreats happening all year long and all around Costa Rica, so signing up for a retreat is an incredible way to venture out on your own.
-You can spend a week doing yoga, surfing, paddle boarding, detoxing, or learning how to live an environmentally sustainable way of life, among many different other types of retreats.
-Everything will be set up for you (accommodations, transportation, food, classes and activities) and you will be surrounded by other like-minded individuals from around the world.
+There are many different retreats taking place throughout the year in Costa Rica.
+Spend a week doing yoga, surfing, paddleboarding, detoxing, or learning how to live in an environmentally sustainable way.
+Everything will be set up for you (accommodation, transportation, food, classes and activities) and you will be surrounded by like-minded individuals from around the world.

-There are some really great Spanish schools located on the coast and in the Central Valley in Costa Rica.
+If you don’t fancy a full-on retreat, there are several great Spanish schools on the coast and in the Central Valley in Costa Rica.
 There are programs that are as short as a few days and as long as several months.
 Joining a Spanish language program is a wonderful way to spend a portion of your day learning Spanish and the rest of your day exploring and participating in activities of your choice.
 Spanish schools are also a great place to meet other travelers.
 There is often the option to stay at the Spanish school, which is similar to staying at a hostel.
-Wayra Spanish Institute, Coastal Spanish Institute, Nosara Spanish Institute, Monteverde Institute, and Academia Tica Spanish School are all fantastic choices.
+Wayra Spanish Institute, Coastal Spanish Institute, Nosara Spanish Institute, Monteverde Institute and Academia Tica Spanish School are all fantastic choices.